Decision point on how to exclude TB disease before offering TPT

 Evidence reviewed by WHO over the past decade, ahead of updates to its guidelines, showed that among:

-• PLHIV aged 10 years and older, the absence of current cough, fever, weight loss or night sweats had a sensitivity of 79% and a negative predictive value of 97%.
+• People with HIV aged 10 years and older, the absence of current cough, fever, weight loss or night sweats had a sensitivity of 79% and a negative predictive value of 97%.

 • Infants and children living with HIV, the absence of poor weight gain, fever or current cough or a history of contact with a TB patient had a sensitivity of 90% and a negative predictive value of 99%.